Chart Color Schemes

 Health performance in Scone is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Scone faces significant health challenges with common health conditions being somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 70% of the total population (4,251 people), compared to 57.5% across Rest of NSW and the national average of 55.3%.
+Scone faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 70% of the total population, which consists of 4251 people.
+This compares to 57.5% across the rest of NSW, while the national average stands at 55.3%.

 The most common medical conditions in the area are arthritis and asthma, impacting 8.4% and 8.4% of residents respectively.

-67.4% of residents declared themselves completely clear of medical ailments, compared to 65.4% across Rest of NSW.
-As of 2019, 21.1% of residents are aged 65 and over (1,282 people), which is higher than the 18.9% in Rest of NSW.
-This aligns broadly with the general population's health profile.
+Meanwhile, 67.4% of residents declare themselves completely clear of medical ailments compared to 65.4% across the rest of NSW.
+The area has 21.1% of residents aged 65 and over, which amounts to 1282 people, a figure higher than the 18.9% in the rest of NSW.
+This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health